Anddroid97/GitHub-Repositories-Commits-Getter/README.md

 Usage
 -------

-1.Go into Anddroid97\CommitsGetter and make your Model like in example:
+1.Go into Anddroid97\CommitsGetter and make your Model like in example (model depends of what you need to get autor,hash,date or other info of commit):

 ```php
 namespace Anddroid97\CommitsGetter\TestModel;